edupooch/simple-crna-routing/README.md

 Simple multiplatform routing in a CRNA app with web support.

-This project was bootstrapped with [Create React Native App] with web support(https://github.com/react-community/create-react-native-app).
+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app) with web support.